docker-training/security-workshop/README.md

 # security-workshop
-Private Repository for Security Workshop content Security Workshop Hands on Labs.
+Private Repository for Security Workshop Hands on Labs.